AdobeDocs/workfront.en/help/administration-and-setup/the-new-workfront-experience/improved-design.md

-# Feature comparison of Workfront Classic and `the new Adobe Workfront experience`
+# Feature comparison of Workfront Classic and the new Adobe Workfront experience

-`Adobe Workfront` now has an updated design, providing a more intuitive experience to help your users do their best work.
+Adobe Workfront now has an updated design, providing a more intuitive experience to help your users do their best work.

-As a `Workfront administrator`, you determine who in your organization has access to `the new Adobe Workfront experience`.
-For information about how to enroll your users in `the new Adobe Workfront experience`, see [Enroll users in the new Adobe Workfront experience](../../administration-and-setup/add-users/create-and-manage-users/enroll-users-new-workfront-experience.md).
+As a Workfront administrator, you determine who in your organization has access to the new Adobe Workfront experience.
+For information about how to enroll your users in the new Adobe Workfront experience, see [Enroll users in the new Adobe Workfront experience](../../administration-and-setup/add-users/create-and-manage-users/enroll-users-new-workfront-experience.md).

-The Alpha version of `the new Adobe Workfront experience` is currently available for select customers.
-Following are details about the updates included with the Alpha version, and the differences between the Workfront Classic and `the new Adobe Workfront experience`.
+The Alpha version of the new Adobe Workfront experience is currently available for select customers.
+Following are details about the updates included with the Alpha version, and the differences between the Workfront Classic and the new Adobe Workfront experience.

 <table cellspacing="15">
  <col>